UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 where:

-- `product` indicates which product the topic is for, for example `vmw` for UKCloud for VMware, `conn` for Connectivity or `ptl` for the UKCloud Portal.
+- `product` indicates which product the topic is for, for example `vmw` for UKCloud for VMware, `conn` for Connectivity or `ptl` for the UKCloud Portal

 - `type` indicates the article type, for example `how` for How To Guides, `sd` for Service Definitions or `vid` for Videos

-- `description` indicates the purpose of the article.
+- `description` indicates the purpose of the article

-- `tool` (optional) indicates if the topic is specific to a particular tool (for example, a CLI or API).
+- `tool` (optional) indicates if the topic is specific to a particular tool (for example, a CLI or API)

 ## Article metadata